akhilayaragoppa/akhilayaragoppa/_posts/2015-09-15-million-song-dataset.md

   excerpt: "Machine Learning, Classification, Data Science"
 ---

+An analysis of the properties of a song to identify the decade to which the song belonged.

 ## Dataset

 The **Million Song Dataset** is a freely-available collection of audio features and metadata for a million contemporary popular music tracks.
 This project uses a [subset](http://millionsongdataset.com/pages/getting-dataset/#subset) of this dataset.
 The data contains 515,345 songs, each described by 90 features, and the year in which the song was released.
 The years range from 1922 to 2011.